Chapter 3: Project Setup

 There are many ways how to go about seeding your testing database.
 The obvious way is to do it directly in your test, for example in the beforeAll hook, right after you initialize the ORM.

-One alternative to that is using the Seeder, an ORM package (available via @mikro-orm/seeder), which offers utilities to populate our database with (not necessarily) fake data.
+One alternative to that is using the Seeder, an ORM package (available via @mikro-orm/seeder), which offers utilities to populate your database with (not necessarily) fake data.

-We will be using Seeder for populating the test database with fake data, but it is a valid approach to have a seeder that creates initial data for a production database too - we could create the default set of article tags this way, or the initial admin user.
+You will be using Seeder for populating the test database with fake data, but it is a valid approach to have a seeder that creates initial data for a production database too - you could create the default set of article tags this way, or the initial admin user.
 You can set up a hierarchy of seeders or call them one by one.

-Let's install the seeder package and use the CLI to generate our test seeder:
+Let's install the seeder package and use the CLI to generate a test seeder:

 npm install @mikro-orm/seeder